 Please call the Louis Armstrong Theatre box office to receive a copy of our 2014 - 2015 season brochure and make certain you are on our mailing list!

-Our student produced, PS Show, is directed by senior Theatre student, Kerissa Bradley.
+Our next student produced, PS Show, Reasons To Be Pretty, written by Neil LaBute, is directed by senior Theatre student, Cody Robison.

-Auditions for both Bethany and The Women of Lockerbie are September 12 & 13.
+Auditions for Reasons To Be Pretty will be December 3 & 4.
 Call or stop by the Louis Armstrong Theatre box office for an audition spot!

 GVSU's international touring troupe, BARD TO GO, went to Nova Scotia, May 18 - 24, 2010.
 A seven-member team of Grand Valley theater professors, students, and alumni took the award-winning Bard to Go program to Nova Scotia.
 The touring program, which